 2. Slow down.
 When you first begin full-time travel, it is tempting to try to see it all.
 That means moving every day or two to cover the miles and get from one place to another.

 3. Stay a while in one place.
 This a corollary to the previous one.
-It is a more relaxing pace and you get time to actually see things.
+It is a more relaxing pace, and you get time to actually see things.
 If you are visiting a national park, you can get an overview the first day, but come back and do a hike or two or visit an outlying area in the park.

 4. Full-time RVing means freedom.
 RVers have so many choices that people in stick-bound houses do not have.
 If you don't like the area move.
 If you are near a barking dog or the weather turns cold -or hot- move to a new place.
 You can leave a job if things get bad.

 5.You can live more cheaply.
-A full-time RVer has much more control of her budget, especially if you own your RV outright and are out of debt.
+A full-time RVer has much more control of their budget, especially if you own your RV outright and are out of debt.
 You can boondock on public lands in the West at no charge.
 You need less "stuff" and that includes clothes.
 When do you plan to wear that business suit?
-T-shirts and jeans or shorts are the usual uniform.
-Again, it's about choice.

 6. Visiting family is (more) fun.
 Since you are bringing your own house, you have space when you want and need it.
 Many families will still try to get you to stay inside their house, but politely decline.
 Why pack a suitcase to go a few feet?
 You do have a real bed!
 And you won't wake anyone if you go for a snack.